saylordotorg/course_prdv201/Unit01.md

+---
+layout: default
+title: "PRDV201: Accounting Principles I"
+course_description: "This course is designed to present the accounting cycle in an accessible and logical manner.
+It will provide you with a solid understanding of basic accounting principles and will introduce you to financial statement analysis."
+next: ../Unit02
+previous: ../Intro
+---
 **Unit 1: Introduction to Financial Accounting** <span id="1"></span> *Suppose you are the Chief Financial Officer (CFO) of a small business in the restaurant industry and have been asked by key investors whether